 - Arnon Grunberg, Praise Of Folly 2001

-Every so-called "revolution" that has been made in the wake of its inspiring ideology was a passing convulsion of intense and extremely spectacular change, commotion and dynamics - spectacular turbulence, not a final alteration.
-No culture or ideology has ever succeeded in permanently founding its utopia.
-The past generations witnessed the struggle for their ideals and the spectacle of that struggle, today we are witnesses to the spectacle of spectacle in its pure and empty form.
+Every revolution that has been made in the wake of its inspiring ideology was a passing convulsion of intense commotion, change and dynamics: spectacular turbulence, not a final alteration.
+No culture has ever succeeded in permanently founding its utopia.
+Past generations witnessed the spectacle of existence and of the struggle for their ideals; these days we are mostly witnesses to the spectacle of spectacle in its pure and empty form.

-The drive to spectacle is so strong that a show must be put on all the time, everywhere.
-The result is a culture in which our mental space is colonized by cheap thrills and freak shows, lame jokes and mediocre music.
-A universe of hedonism and narcissism, of hypes and gossip and commercial garbage, of tepid brainless "entertainment," of spectacle diarrhea (Facebook!).
+The drive to spectacle is so strong that a display must be put on all the time, everywhere.
+The result is a culture in which our mental space is colonized by cheap thrills and freak shows, in which our mind is polluted by lame jokes and mediocre music.
+A universe of hedonism and narcissism, of hypes and gossip and commercial garbage, of tepid brainless "entertainment" - of spectacle diarrhea (Facebook!).

-Spectacle for sale, spectacle for rent, spectacle for free and cosmetic surgery all over the place: our economy is a spectacle business.
-Libraries full of books, video stores full of movies, record shops full of music, boutiques full of clothes, perfumeries full of scents, supermarkets full of products, a public space full of ads and screens.
+Spectacle for sale, for rent or for free, and cosmetic surgery all over the place: our economy is all showbiz.
+Libraries full of books, video stores full of movies, record shops full of music, boutiques full of clothes, perfumeries full of scents, supermarkets full of consumables, a public space full of ads, the world wide web full of simulacra.
 An abundance, an excess, we're drowning in it, nobody can escape.
-These days every experience and every event is a spectacle - and for a beautiful experience people are prepared to pay a pretty penny (cfr.
-Pine & Gilmore, The Experience Economy).
+These days every experience and every event is a spectacle - and for a beautiful experience people are prepared to pay a pretty penny (cf. Pine & Gilmore, The Experience Economy).
 Television series, cinemas, shopping malls, amusement parks, festivals, restaurants, magazines, graphic novels, video games: production of difference, fabrication of the event, engineering of the experience, technical exaction of the spectacle.

 "The society based on modern industry is not accidentally or superficially spectacular, it is fundamentally spectaclist."